aniruddhabirajdar/TDD-Kata-ruby/ReadMe.md

    - Delimiters can also have lengths longer than one character.

 9. **Support configurable Delimiters**:
-   - Allow  Allow the dyanic Delimiters configuration :
+   - Allow the dyanic Delimiters configuration :
      ```
       '*' => ->(nums) { nums.reduce(1, :*) }
      ```